Coronavirus News: 76 confirmed COVID-19 cases in NY; Cuomo declares emergency

 One of the New York City patients is hospitalized in Far Rockaway, Queens, Cuomo said.

-"The cases in Westchester and Nassau, we suspect they are related to existing cases, a number of young people," Cuomo said.

-Cuomo also announced that 4,000 people across the state are in quarantine as a precaution -- that includes 2,700 in NYC, 1,000 in Westchester and 70 in Nassau County.
+4,000 people across the New York are now in quarantine as a precaution -- that includes 2,700 in NYC, 1,000 in Westchester and 70 in Nassau County.

 There are 44 people in mandatory quarantine across the state, including 33 in Westchester, nine in NYC and one in Nassau County.